Getting scapi

 The following piece of code shows you how to make a simple bot with Scapi (stbmv2)

-will enable the compatibility mode.
+json to False will enable the compatibility mode.
 Note that this is not yet fully developed